dotnet/samples/core/extensions/ExcelDemo/ReadMe.md

 - Embedding of Interop types (i.e. [No-PIA](https://docs.microsoft.com/en-us/dotnet/framework/interop/type-equivalence-and-embedded-interop-types)).
 - Support for the [`IDispatch`](https://docs.microsoft.com/en-us/windows/desktop/winauto/idispatch-interface) interface.

 **Note** Adding COM references to .NET Core projects from Visual Studio is not currently supported.
-The work around is to create a .NET Framework project, add the COM references, and then copy the relevant `COMReference` elements in the project.
+The workaround is to create a .NET Framework project, add the COM references, and then copy the relevant `COMReference` elements in the project.
 See `ExcelDemo.csproj` for further details.

 Build and Run
 -------------